 Anxiety disorders are the most common type of psychiatric disorders.
 The lifetime prevalence of anxiety disorders among adults is 28.8% That’s more than 1 in 4 people who are seriously affected by anxiety!

 Serious incidents like a car crash, job loss or death in the family understandably overwhelm and we accept that they are traumatic, and often it is relatively easy to find sympathy and support.
 However, an accumulation of small things, ‘small t’ of ‘soft’ traumas can also be incredibly overwhelming…..and often ignored.
-We live in a stressful, fast paced world with huge responsibilities and expectations constantly demanding our attention.
+We live in a stressful, fast-paced world with huge responsibilities and expectations constantly demanding our attention.
 At times, most of us feel overwhelmed and very anxious about work, family and general life expectations.

-Even buying tea can be overwhelming – should you have herbal tea, English Breakfast, Indian, Chai, loose leaf, tea bags, caffeine, no caffeine, fruit tea, mint tea…its overwhelming, and that’s just tea!
+Even buying tea can be overwhelming – should you have herbal tea, English Breakfast, Indian, Chai, loose-leaf, tea bags, caffeine, no caffeine, fruit tea, mint tea… it’s overwhelming, and that’s just tea!

-Our bodies will release the same stress hormones to help us deal with an aggressive encounter or meet a deadline, that are discharged to escape a tiger.
+Our bodies will release the same stress hormones to help us deal with an aggressive encounter or meet a deadline, that is discharged to escape a tiger.
 Our bodies are designed to help us take action.